polyphony-chat/docs/docs/Overviews/core.md

 Everything after the `@` is your Home Servers' domain, and the part before the `@` is your username.
 Together, this makes for an individual, yet globally unique identifier.

 ## Trust

+In a world where everyone is out to get you, trusting as little entities as possible is always a good idea. polyproto makes sure that almost everyone you do trust is under constant scrutiny, and thus provides measures to verify a data authors' identity, and that the actual data has not been tampered with.

+Aside from yourself, the entity with the most trust assigned to it is your home server.
+Creating your identity on a specific home server is a pledge from that server and its admins to you, where they promise not to create sessions on your behalf, or to otherwise perform actions which can be publicly identified to be carried out by you, without your explicit consent.

+Should you ever change your mind about your home server's trustworthiness, you can always migrate to another server while keeping the ownership status of your data on all servers you have sent data to, even if your home server is offline indefinitely.

+## Message signing

 When you, for example, chat with someone on a different server, that other server is fully in control about what data it chooses to present to you.
 To make sure that you are actually talking to `xenia@example.com`,